ROUNDUP

 ROUNDUP(number, num_digits)

-Returns the number rounded up to the nearest integer.
+Returns the number rounded up to a certain number of decimal places or digits.

 numberThe number you want to round up (away from zero).